smhdhsn/tic-tac-toe/README.md

-# Tic-Tac-Toe Game – State Space Exploration and AI Strategy
+# Tic-Tac-Toe Game – Minimax Algorithm

 This project is a modular, object-oriented implementation of Tic-Tac-Toe that includes a state-space search, AI decision-making (via Minimax), and a clear, extensible code structure.
 It provides: